umbraco/UmbracoDocs/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Block-Grid-Editor/index.md

 ![Block Grid - Area Configuration](images/BlockGridEditor_AreasConfiguration.png)

 - **Alias** - The alias is printed by `GetBlockGridHTML()`.
 Use the alias to target the Element representing the area.
-For example: .umb-block-grid__area[data-area-alias="MyAreaAlias"] { ... }

 - **Create Button Label** - Overwrites the Create Button Label of the Area.

-- **Number of blocks** - Determines the total number of Blocks in the Area.
+- **Number of blocks** - Determines the total number of Blocks in an Area.

-- **Allowed block types** - Defines the types of blocks that are allowed in this area.
-Optionally, you can also set how many blocks of each type should be present.
+- **Allowed block types** - Defines the types of Blocks or Groups of Blocks that are allowed in the Area.
+Optionally, you can also set how many Blocks of each type/group should be present.
+The Blocks can be limited for each specific Block Type in an Area.

-**TODO...**
-Mention that you can pick groups for allowance, in that case the required number is for Blocks of the group.
-Mention that you can pick individual Blocks, this Block can be picked and will be valid though its not allow for Areas.
-Individual Block validation(required number) is just for that block-type.

 ## Advanced